Albert0i/mariadb-vss/README.md

 ###### **Choosing values for construction parameters**
 > The original paper provides several useful insights on how to choose hyperparameters:

 - According to simulations, good values for *M* lie between 5 and 48.
-Smaller values of *M* tend to be better for lower [recalls](https://milvus.io/ai-quick-reference/what-is-recall-in-the-context-of-vector-search-results-and-how-is-recall-typically-calculated-when-evaluating-an-ann-algorithm-against-groundtruth-neighbors) (In vector search, recall measures how well an approximate nearest neighbor (ANN) algorithm retrieves the true closest matches (ground-truth neighbors) for a query.)  or low-dimensional data while higher values of *M* are suited better for high recalls or high-dimensional data.
+Smaller values of *M* tend to be better for lower [recalls](https://milvus.io/ai-quick-reference/what-is-recall-in-the-context-of-vector-search-results-and-how-is-recall-typically-calculated-when-evaluating-an-ann-algorithm-against-groundtruth-neighbors) or low-dimensional data while higher values of *M* are suited better for high recalls or high-dimensional data.
 - Higher values of *efConstruction* imply a more profound search as more candidates are explored.
 However, it requires more computations.
 Authors recommend choosing such an *efConstruction* value that results at recall being close to 0.95–1 during training.
 - Additionally, there is another important parameter *Mₘₐₓ* – the maximum number of edges a vertex can have.
 Apart from it, there exists the same parameter *Mₘₐₓ₀* but separately for the lowest layer.
 It is recommended to choose a value for *Mₘₐₓ* close to *2 * M*.
 Values greater than *2 * M* can lead to performance degradation and excessive memory usage.
 At the same time, *Mₘₐₓ = M* results in poor performance at high recall.

+**Note**

+In vector search, recall measures how well an approximate nearest neighbor (ANN) algorithm retrieves the true closest matches (ground-truth neighbors) for a query.

 ###### **Candidate selection heuristic**
 > It was noted above that during node insertion, *M* out of *efConstruction* candidates are chosen to build edges to them.
 Let us discuss possible ways of choosing these *M* nodes.